-The costs associated with providing these services are yet unknown.
-Currently there has no plans to change funding announcements for the upcoming year however, the pandemic is resulting in a recession and circumstances to funding rates and enrolment projection may change.
+The costs associated with providing these services are unknown.
+Currently, there are no plans to change the funding announcement for the upcoming year; however, the pandemic is resulting in a recession and circumstances to funding rates and enrolment projection may change.